dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

    :caption: asr/tutorial.py

-To update the existing records to be consistent with the new implementation we make a migration that adds the `calculator` parameter to the existing records and sets it to `emt`
+To update the existing records to be consistent with the new implementation we make a mutation that adds the `calculator` parameter to the existing records and sets it to `emt`

 .. literalinclude:: getting-started-ver2.py
    :pyobject: add_missing_calculator_parameter
    :caption: asr/tutorial.py

-As is appararent, a migration is nothing more than a regular python function decorated with the :py:func:`asr.migration` decorator.
+As is appararent, a mutation is nothing more than a regular python function decorated with the :py:func:`asr.mutation` decorator.
 The decorator takes a `selector` argument which is used to select records to be migrated.
 The selector will be applied to all existing records and should return a boolean.
 The function will then be applied for all records that fulfill the selector criterion.

-The migrations can be applied through the CLI
+The mutations can be applied through the CLI

 .. code-block:: console